clumsywob/msoffice-removal-tool/README.md

 You can choose between 2 methods of uninstalling:
 Default method will use the Microsoft Support and Recovery Assistant (SaRA) for uninstalling.
 By using -UseSetupRemoval the Office365 setup method will be used.
-Parameter

 Parameter 	                        Usage
 -InstallOffice365 	          The script will try to install the newest Office365 build after removal -SuppressReboot 	            No reboot will be executed after script is done -UseSetupRemoval 	            Will use the official Office365 setup instead of SaRA -RunAgain 	                  Will skip the stage mechanism - whole script will run again -Force 	                      Non-interactive - No user interaction required -SecondsToReboot [int] 	      Seconds until the computer will reboot Example

 .\msoffice-removal-tool.ps1 -InstallOffice365 -SuppressReboot -Force